-This procedure is not recommended for heating mantles (see Section 2.3) and has not effect on the cooling outlet.
+This procedure is not recommended for heating mantles (see Section 2.3).

 In the majority of cases, the procedure above results in stable temperature control with any heater.
 A second version of the autotune routine is available and can be used when the heater is already at or close to the set point, is being tuned at a temperature close to room temperature, or for very fine control in demanding situations.
 If stable temperature control doesn't result after performing the first autotune routine, the procedure below should be performed.
 Before performing the 'fine tune' autotune procedure, the 'regular' autotune procedure that precedes this should normally be performed.